Do I need to wear a face mask in the Valley?

-Yes, facemasks are required while you enter and walk through the Valley including the gardens.
-Facemasks are not required while swimming in the waterfall pool.
-Please keep your social distance of 6 feet with other guests.
+Yes, facemasks are required when you enter the Valley's visitor center, restrooms, snack shop, gift shop, waterfall area (unless swimming), and ticket booth.
+Six feet social distance is required for all groups and/or individuals.
+Facemasks are not required while swimming in the waterfall pool but are required while you are at the waterfall area and speaking to the lifeguards.
+Please always keep your social distance of 6 feet with other guests.
 Face masks are available for purchase at the gift shop located in our Visitor Center.

 How do I get to Waimea Valley?